whomwah/demo-semantic-release-gh-actions/README.md

-# Semantic Release and Github Actions demo
+# Semantic Release and Github Actions Demo

 This is demo project showing how you can use both [`semantic-release`](https://github.com/semantic-release/semantic-release) and